 RESILIENCE's services are based on two types of access: physical and digital.
-Physical access covers manuscripts, documents and special collections which are not yet digitized and which are only available in the physical holdings of the institutions; digital access is offered by the corresponding e-infrastructure, aiming to collect all the digitally available, born-digital and digitally transformed data in one single and distributed ecosystem and to make them available to the research disciplines.
+Physical access covers, among other things, manuscripts, documents, special collections which are not yet digitized and which are only available when visiting partner institutions; digital access is offered by the corresponding e-infrastructure, aiming to collect all the digitally available, born-digital and digitally transformed data in one single and distributed ecosystem and to make them available also remotely.

-The combination of physical and digital access makes RESILIENCE unique.
+The combination of offering physical and digital access makes RESILIENCE unique.

 The RESILIENCE Research-Enhancing Services support you with your research project.Read More